-Data (2) explains that curriculum planning at the beginning of the school year is by holding a workshop consisting of socialization related to the development of academic learning programs that have been determined by the caregivers.
-Following socialization, educators will put the workshop's outcomes into action by following the teacher's guidelines in carrying out the learning process.
-Before planning the curriculum, it is necessary to have an evaluation carried out by Islamic boarding schools, namely through evaluation workshops and plans for subsequent activities.
+Data (2) explains that curriculum planning at the beginning of the school year is done by holding a workshop with personnel related to the development of academic learning programs that have been determined by the caregivers.
+Following this socialization, educators put the workshop’s outcomes into action by following the teacher’s guidelines in carrying out the learning process.
+Before planning the curriculum, it is necessary to have an evaluation conducted by Islamic boarding schools through evaluation workshops and plans for subsequent activities.
 By evaluating the performance of the Islamic boarding school for one year running, various advantages and disadvantages can be identified as a basis for planning the work plan of the Islamic boarding school.
-If there are deficiencies, it is necessary to follow up or solutions to overcome the deficiencies in the performance of Islamic boarding schools.
+If deficiencies are identified, it is necessary to follow up or find solutions to overcome these deficiencies in the performance of Islamic boarding schools.

-Then in addition to holding workshops, there is a coordination meeting for all pesantren residents to follow up on unfinished planning activities.
-Among other things, such as the distribution of teachers, preparation of subject matter, viewing the academic calendar, extracurricular coaching, etc., because planning something big to achieve educational goals requires a lot of accuracy and time as well as mature decisions, considering the results of the curriculum plan will be realized in the learning process and get a curriculum that is relevant to life now and in the life to come.
-Then every subject educator is required to master the subject matter.
+In addition to holding workshops, there is a coordination meeting for all pesantren residents to follow up on unfinished planning activities such as the teacher allocation, preparation of subject matter, viewing the academic calendar, extracurricular coaching.
+Planning something important to achieve educational goals requires a lot of accuracy and time as well as mature decisions, considering the results of the curriculum plan will be realized in the learning process.
+Thus, it is important to design a curriculum that is relevant in the present and future.
+Every subject educator is then required to master the subject matter.

-The study revealed that good curriculum planning in Islamic boarding schools includes careful curriculum planning including the formulation of Quran memorization program (tahfiz) objectives, tahfiz materials, and evaluation (Zaini et al., 2020).
-What is clear is that it is very important to pay attention to the ability of students, to look at the input of students, to look at the facilities, the pesantren environment, according to the circumstances and curriculum needs in implementing something new, while also carrying out the provisions of the ministry of religion.
-Ma'had Darullughah Wadda'awah Pasuruan's curriculum planning has been done at the end of each year while the Islamic boarding school is still on vacation.
+A previous study revealed that good curriculum planning in Islamic boarding schools includes careful curriculum planning including the formulation of Quran memorization program (tahfiz) objectives, tahfiz materials, and evaluation (Zaini et al., 2020).
+Clearly, it is very important to pay attention to the ability of students, to look at the input of students, to look at the facilities, the pesantren environment, according to the circumstances and curriculum needs in implementing something new while carrying out the provisions of the Ministry of Religion.
+Ma’had Darullughah Wadda’awah Pasuruan’s curriculum planning has been done at the end of each year when its students Islamic boarding school have a holiday.
 Curriculum planning begins with evaluation workshops and upcoming work plans.
-Then each educator has the subject matter that has been distributed and taught based on the academic calendar and is adjusted to the Pondok Pesantren vision and mission and the characteristics of the students so that when the teaching and learning process has been actively started, the educators already have mature readiness.
-Furthermore, the distribution of teaching educators, tutoring educators, extracurricular coaches, and the implementation time, schedule of educator pickets, and so on are ready to be carried out when the Islamic boarding school reopens because it has been meticulously planned.
+Each educator is assigned a subject that is distributed and taught according to the academic calendar and is adjusted to the Pondok Pesantren’s vision and mission and the characteristics of the students so that when the teaching and learning process has been actively started, the educators already have mature readiness.
+Furthermore, the distribution of teaching educators, tutoring educators, extracurricular coaches, and the implementation time, schedule of educator pickets, and so on, are ready to be carried out when the Islamic boarding school reopens because it has been meticulously planned.

-Implementation of the Islamic Boarding School Management-based curriculum at Ma'had Darullughah Wadda'awah Pasuruan
+Implementation of the Islamic Boarding School Management-based curriculum at Ma’had Darullughah Wadda’awah Pasuruan